From the Yorkshire Derwent to Pocklington

-There is a very short arm (with moorings) into the village of Melbourne, and there was a short arm to Bealby just above Swing Bridge No 8.
+There is a very short arm (with moorings) into the village of Melbourne, and there was a short arm to Bielby just above Swing Bridge No 8.

-Pocklington Canal Amenity Society, with support from BW and local authorities, has restored the western two thirds of the Canal, which is currently officially open to navigation as far as Melbourne.
-Thornton and Walbut Locks have been fully restored for some years, as has the swing bridge at Bielby.
+Pocklington Canal Amenity Society, with support from Canal & River Trust (previously British Waterways) and local authorities, has restored the western two thirds of the Canal, which is currently officially open to navigation as far as Bielby.
 Coates Lock was completed and the gates fitted in September 2000.
-Only minor dredging of the channel and installation of the pintle at Bielby are required to enable boats to reach Coates Lock, leaving just three locks to be restored.
-At Top Lock, adjacent to the popular Picnic Site at Canal Head, the chamber was restored and top gates fitted several years ago and bottom gates were installed in late 2001.
+This leaves just three locks to be restored.
+At Top Lock, adjacent to the popular Picnic Site at Canal Head, the chamber was restored and top gates fitted in the 1990s and bottom gates were installed in late 2001.

 The two-mile section between Bielby and Melbourne was reopened in 2018.
-A very generous contribution of £106,400 from the IWA Tony Harrison bequest made it possible to achieve the £250,000 needed to fund the restoration of the two additional miles of canal between Melbourne and Bielby.
-A number of IWA work camps and joint PCAS/IWA working parties have helped restore several of the locks and carry out scrub-bashing along this stretch.
+A contribution of £106,400 by IWA from the Tony Harrison bequest made it possible to achieve the £250,000 needed to fund the restoration.
+A number of WRG Canal Camps and joint PCAS/WRG working parties helped with the work.